 How To Choose The Right Tires For Toyota Prius

-You should determine what type of tire you want for your Prius.
-Typically, the three most common tire types include all-season tires, winter tires, and summer tires.
-All-season tires are the most popular because they can be used all-year round whatever the weather.
-Winter tires are specialized tires that can handle deep snow or even break ice.
-Lastly, summer tires are best for performance driving such as in sports cars.
+You should determine what type and brand of tire you like for your Prius.
+Typically, the three most common tire types include all-season tires, snow tires, and summer tires.
+All season tires are the most popular because they can be used all-year round whether it’s raining or the sun is shining.

 Handling and Braking

-Best tires for Prius will have excellent handling in both wet and dry conditions.
-Braking should also be a major factor, so consider how solid the grip is.
-All-season tires typically provide great traction on dry roads, but not all can give a higher-than-average performance on wet and snowy roads.
+An all-season tire typically offers excellent traction on dry roads, but not all can give a higher-than-average performance on wet and snowy roads.
 Handling and braking are factors that determine your safety on the road so don’t overlook them.
 In addition, warranty should be good as well.

-No one likes driving in a noisy Prius, or in any car for that matter.
-Consider the comfort level that tires provide.
-If quiet and smooth riding are in your list of top 10 priorities, choose a better tire that’s designed to effectively absorb road impact.
-Especially if you’re going to drive around a city where there are many irregular patches and potholes, you need tires that will be able to handle these bumps.
+No one would like driving in a noisy Prius, or in any car for that matter.
+Consider the comfort level that a tire provides.
+If quiet and smooth riding are in your list of top 10 priorities, choose a better tire that’s designed to effectively absorb road noise and impact.

 How Long Will Prius Tires Last?

 Short answer: it depends.
 Of course, there are many things that may contribute to the longer or shorter lifespan of your Prius tire.
-Tire type (which among the three), tire size, speed rating, vehicle condition, gas mileage, environmental factors, and you as the driver all play a part in the tire’s life.
-Still, here are some estimates:
+Tire type (which among the three), tire size, speed rating, vehicle condition, gas mileage, environmental factors, and you as the driver all play a part in the span of time that a tire can be used.

-As most of the tires listed above are all-season tires, let’s discuss it first.
-As this type of tires pretty much perform in all weather conditions, it’s not particularly made for delivering in extreme situations.
-All-season tires are expected to go from 50,000 to 70,000 miles.
+As most of the products in the list above are an all-season tire type, let’s discuss it first.
+As this type of tire pretty much performs in every condition, it’s not particularly designed for delivering in extreme situations.
+This type of tire is also expected to last from 50,000 to 70,000 miles.

 Touring All-Season Tires